meleangelo/segnet/README.md

 datasets_addhealth.R

+This will create the files used in estimation and for descriptive stats.

+The final datasets for the estimation using Rmpi and ergm are obtained by running the following script.

 datasets_for_estimation.R

 This will create the files used in estimation.
-This creates also a set of files from the saturated sample, which is the one used in the estimation exercise
+It creates school fractions of each race and edge covariates to include in the formula for estimation.
+This creates a set of .Rdata files from the saturated sample, which is the one used in the estimation exercise

 ## 3. plots
 link to file